 Let me give you an example.
-It’s that series of ads again from BBN’s partner agency in Milwaukee.
+Here’s a campaign from BBN’s partner agency in Milwaukee, Bader Rutter.
 Their creative team came up with the fantastic idea of focusing on copper sulfate as a heavy metal – and playing on the music world to give it a creative spin.
-The campaign, which ran in 2015 and featured pseudo heavy metal rockstars, delivered a technical B2B message in an eye-catching and entertaining way.
+The campaign, which ran a few years ago and featured pseudo heavy metal rockstars, delivered a technical B2B message in an eye-catching and entertaining way.

 - A heavy metal rock star figure

 - A ‘cool’ headline with a rock edge that encourages farmers to reduce metal content

 - Consistent colour palettes, typefaces and basic layout

 Having defined their Ad Machine in this way, I imagine Bader Rutter’s creative team could have kept on coming up with new, consistently strong and on-message ads until the cows come home.

 Are there exceptions to the rule of the Big Long Idea?
 Of course!

 Try a Google Image search for VW’s famous Think Small ads, for example.
 For many of the concept’s versions, the central idea was the same every time; nothing was replaced.
 The picture of a small car on a big, blank background was the same every time.
 The only thing that changed was the body copy at the base of the ad, telling a slightly different part of the storyline each time.

 The VW ads were consumer-focused, of course.
 So what about the B2B world?
 Take the well-known McGraw-Hill Magazines ad – also known as the Man in the Chair.